 At the Capitol

-Following the 2014 election, Minnesota AFL-CIO President Shar Knutson issued the following statement: read more »
+As the Minnesota Legislature finished their 2015 work, Minnesota AFL-CIO President Shar Knutson issued the following statement: read more »